awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Choose this option if your origin returns the same version of an object regardless of the values of query string parameters\.
 This increases the likelihood that CloudFront can serve a request from the cache, which improves performance and reduces the load on your origin\.

 **Forward all, cache based on whitelist**
 Choose this option if your origin server returns different versions of your objects based on one or more query string parameters\.
-Then specify the parameters that you want CloudFront to use as a basis for caching in the [Query String Whitelist](#DownloadDistValuesQueryStringWhiteList) field\.
+Then specify the parameters that you want CloudFront to use as a basis for caching in the [Query string whitelist](#DownloadDistValuesQueryStringWhiteList) field\.

 **Forward all, cache based on all**
 Choose this option if your origin server returns different versions of your objects for all query string parameters\.

 For more information about caching based on query string parameters, including how to improve performance, see [Caching content based on query string parameters](QueryStringParameters.md)\.

-### Query String Whitelist<a name="DownloadDistValuesQueryStringWhiteList"></a>
+### Query string whitelist<a name="DownloadDistValuesQueryStringWhiteList"></a>

-If you chose **Forward all, cache based on whitelist** for [Query String Forwarding and Caching](#DownloadDistValuesQueryString), specify the query string parameters that you want CloudFront to use as a basis for caching\.
+If you chose **Forward all, cache based on whitelist** for [Query string forwarding and caching](#DownloadDistValuesQueryString), specify the query string parameters that you want CloudFront to use as a basis for caching\.

 ### Smooth Streaming<a name="DownloadDistValuesSmoothStreaming"></a>